Windtalkers: Production

+In November 1998, it was announced United Artists would develop Windtalkers as a directorial vehicle for John Woo.

 Filming locations on Hawaii included Kualoa Ranch, the location where Lost and Jurassic Park were shot.
 To portray the Marines in the film the producers recruited extras that were volunteers from Schofield Barracks Army Base, Hickam Air Force Base, Pearl Harbor Naval Station, and Kaneohe Marine Corps Air Station.
 Some of the actual Marines from 4th Force Recon Company were used in the film portraying their actual job.
 Some violence was trimmed in order to avoid an NC-17 rating.
 This violence trim was restored for the Director's cut released on DVD running 153 minutes.
-The film's release date was moved from November 9, 2001, to June 14, 2002.
+The film's release date was moved from November 9, 2001, to June 14, 2002, due to the September 11th terrorist attacks.

 For the F6F Hellcat fighters that appear in the beach-landing scenes on Saipan, the producers used computer-generated versions.

 Reception

 Box office

-The film was a box office bomb, grossing only under $41 million at the US box-office and a total of $77.6 million worldwide, against a production budget of $115 million.
+$41 million at the US box-office and a total of $77.6 million worldwide, against a production budget of $115 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 33% based on reviews from 166 critics.
-The site's consensus states: "The action sequences are expertly staged.
-Windtalkers, however, sinks under too many clichés and only superficially touches upon the story of the code talkers."
-On Metacritic the film has a score of 51% based on reviews from 35 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4 stars, remarking that "the filmmakers have buried it beneath battlefield cliches, while centering the story on a white character played by Nicolas Cage".
 Robert Koehler of Variety called it "A powerful premise turned into a stubbornly flat, derivative war movie."

 The film was criticized for featuring the Navajo characters only in supporting roles; they were not the primary focus of the film.
 The film was ranked number four on Careeraftermilitary.com's "10 Most Inaccurate Military Movies Ever Made" which also included The Patriot, The Hurt Locker, U-571, The Green Berets, Pearl Harbor, Battle of the Bulge, Red Tails, Enemy at the Gates and Flyboys on its list of falsified war movie productions.